Page 16 of 17

 The 3R’s Project

 The 3R’s Project started in May 2010, aimed to repair the tower; reveal the ancient, possibly Saxon construction by removing the cement render outside and the internal plaster on the inside so enabling the walls to dry out before redecoration; and rejuvenate the interior by including toilet and kitchen facilities and removing the pews in the north aisle, so that the church can be used as a community centre.
 2 of the 3 R’s, reveal and rejuvenate, were completed and a re-dedication of the church with a Harvest Festival service took place on October 3rd 2010 with around 150 attending.
 The Reveal element of the project has been an overwhelming success with finds including a Saxon window in the chancel.
 The Rejuvenate element has also been completed with the installation of a kitchen and disabled toilet which brings the church into the 21st century.
-The Repair element of the 3R’s will follow in due course!!
-The PCC would like to thank the many sponsors and those in the community who have supported the project with such enthusiasm. £140,400 was raised for the campaign.
+The Repair element of the 3R’s – the work to repair the tower structure – is now completed and a Thanksgiving Service was held in the church led by the Bishop of Reading, the Rt Reverend Mary Gregory.
+The PCC would like to thank the many sponsors and those in the community who have supported the project with such enthusiasm over the past 10 years.

 St. Andrew’s Saxon Window